 Jonathan N. Halpern is a partner and experienced litigation attorney in the firm's White Collar Defense and Investigations Practice, based in New York.

-Before returning to private practice, Mr. Halpern served as Assistant U.S. Attorney and chief of the Major Crimes Unit in the U.S. Attorney's Office for the Southern District of New York.
-As chief, he supervised approximately 25 experienced federal prosecutors in investigations and prosecutions of international bribery, money laundering, healthcare and tax fraud, computer crimes, Bank Secrecy Act violations and other complex, large-scale financial crimes.
-As a federal prosecutor, Mr. Halpern investigated and prosecuted white collar crimes involving public corruption, extortion, money laundering, federal tax violations, bank fraud, and wire, mail and healthcare fraud.
+Mr. Halpern's tenure as a federal prosecutor in the U.S. Attorney's Office for the Southern District of New York (SDNY) included service as chief of the Major Crimes Unit.
+In that position, he supervised approximately 25 experienced federal prosecutors in investigations and prosecutions of international bribery, money laundering, healthcare and tax fraud, computer crimes, Bank Secrecy Act violations and other complex, large-scale financial crimes.
+As a federal prosecutor, Mr. Halpern investigated and prosecuted white collar crimes involving public corruption, extortion, money laundering, federal tax violations, bank fraud and wire, mail and healthcare fraud.
 He served as lead prosecutor in several high profile matters, including the investigation of the presidential pardon of Marc Rich, and supervised the investigation of corruption allegations in the United Nation's Oil for Food Program.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.